Syntax and Semantics of Linear Dependent Types: Some Discrete Models: Monoidal Families

 \section{Some Discrete Models: Monoidal Families}

 We discuss a simple class of models in terms of families with values in a symmetric monoidal category.
-On a logical level, what the construction boils down to is starting with a model $\mathcal{V}$ of a linear propositional logic and taking the cofree linear predicate logic on $\mathrm{Set}$ with values in this propositional logic.
+On a logical level, the construction amounts to starting with a model $\mathcal{V}$ of a linear propositional logic and taking the cofree linear predicate logic on $\mathrm{Set}$ with values in this propositional logic.
 This important example illustrates how $\Sigma$- and $\Pi$-types can represent infinitary additive disjunctions and conjunctions.
-The model is discrete in nature, however, and in that respect not representative for the type theory.
+The model is discrete in nature, however, and in that respect not representative of the type theory.